Confidence Intervals for Projections of Partially Identified Parameters: Structure of the Appendix

 \section{Structure of the Appendix}

 Section \ref{sec:background} states and proofs Theorem \ref{cor:eam_conv}, which establishes convergence-related results for our E-A-M algorithm.
-It also provides provides background material for the E-A-M algorithm, and details on the root-finding algorithm that we use to compute $\hat{c}_n(\theta)$.
+It also provides background material for the E-A-M algorithm, and details on the root-finding algorithm that we use to compute $\hat{c}_n(\theta)$.
+Section \ref{sec:AssRes} presents the assumptions under which we prove asymptotic uniform validity of coverage of our procedure.
 Section \ref{sec:verify_examples} verifies some of our main assumptions for moment (in)equality models that have received much attention in the literature.
-Section \ref{sec:app_A} summarizes the notation we use and the structure of the proof of Theorem \ref{thm:validity},\footnote{Section \ref{subsec:notation} provides in Table \ref{table:notation} a summary of the notation used throughout, and in Figure \ref{fig:flow_app} and Table \ref{table:flow} a flow diagram and heuristic explanation of how each lemma contributes to the proof of Theorem \ref{thm:validity}.} and provides a proof of Theorems \ref{thm:validity} (both under our main assumptions and under a high level assumption replacing Assumption \ref{as:correlation} and dropping the $\rho$-box constraints), \ref{thm:nonlinear}, \ref{thm:simplifications} and \ref{thm:asy_equiv}.
+Section \ref{sec:app_A} summarizes the notation we use and the structure of the proof of Theorem \ref{thm:validity},\footnote{Section \ref{subsec:notation} provides in Table \ref{table:notation} a summary of the notation used throughout, and in Figure \ref{fig:flow_app} and Table \ref{table:flow} a flow diagram and heuristic explanation of how each lemma contributes to the proof of Theorem \ref{thm:validity}.} and provides a proof of Theorems \ref{thm:validity} (both under our main assumptions and under a high level assumption replacing Assumption \ref{as:correlation} and dropping the $\rho$-box constraints).
 Section \ref{app:Lemma} contains the statements and proofs of the lemmas used to establish Theorems \ref{thm:validity} and \ref{cor:eam_conv}, as well as a rigorous derivation of the almost sure representation result for the bootstrap empirical process that we use in the proof of Theorem \ref{thm:validity}.
-Section \ref{sec:compare_BCS_further} provides further results comparing our calibrated projection method and the profiling method proposed by \cite[BCS-profiling henceforth]{BCS14_subv}, and gives an example of methods' failure (including calibrated projection, BCS-profiling and the method in \cite{PakesPorterHo2011}) when some key assumptions are violated.
-Section \ref{sec:compare_AS} provides a formal comparison of our calibrated projection method and projection of the confidence set of \cite[AS henceforth]{AS}.

 Throughout the Appendix we use the convention $\infty \cdot 0 = 0$.